-These annual omnibus bills represent the Government’s ongoing commitment to simplify or remove provisions that are redundant or create unnecessary administrative burden to business, Government, other organisations and individuals in the ACT.
+These annual omnibus Acts represent the Government’s ongoing commitment to simplify or remove provisions that are redundant or create unnecessary administrative burden to business, Government, other organisations and individuals in the ACT.

-Specifically, each of these omnibus bills captures reforms to regulation affecting numerous aspects of industry, government and other activities that are not captured by larger reform initiatives specific to certain industries.
+Specifically, each of these omnibus Acts captures reforms to regulation affecting numerous aspects of industry, government and other activities that are not captured by larger reform initiatives specific to certain industries.

-These bills form part of the Government’s ongoing and broader objective to make life easier for those who work, employ, learn and live in the Territory.
+These Acts form part of the Government’s ongoing and broader objective to make life easier for those who work, employ, learn and live in the Territory.

-The Bill for 2017, which was introduced to the Legislative Assembly on 30 March, contains amendments which:
+The Act for 2017, which was introduced to the Legislative Assembly as a bill on 30 March, and passed on 6 June, contains amendments which:

 - remove duplicative processes for ACT incorporated associations and charities that are already registered under Commonwealth legislation; (for further information see Streamlining regulation for charities in the ACT below)

 - remove breed-specific provisions regarding the muzzling of greyhounds in public places;

 - remove duplicative processes for some businesses carrying out works in a waterway;

 - remove over-prescriptive legislation regarding firewood merchants;

 - remove prescribed training requirements for some security employee licence subclass applicants;